Stephanie Syjuco

 Syjuco received her MFA from Stanford University and her BFA from the San Francisco Art Institute.
 She received a Smithsonian Artist Research Fellowship in 2019, a Guggenheim Fellowship Award in 2014, and a Joan Mitchell Painters and Sculptors Award in 2009.
 A long-time arts educator, Syjuco taught at Stanford University, California College of the Arts, San Francisco Art Institute, Mills College and Carnegie Mellon University before joining the faculty at University of California, Berkeley in 2014.
 She lives and works in Berkeley, California.

-Her work is held in the public collections of Allen Memorial Art Museum at Oberlin College, OH; Amon Carter Museum, TX; Berkeley Art Museum and Pacific Film Archive, CA; Bowdoin College Museum of Art, ME; Cantor Arts Center at Stanford University, CA; Contemporary Art Museum St. Louis, MO; Columbus Museum of Art, OH; Contemporary Museum Honolulu, HI; Frances Lehman Loeb Art Center at Vassar College, NY; Herbert F. Johnson Museum of Art at Cornell University, NY; Hood Museum of Art at Dartmouth College, NH; Milwaukee Art Museum, WI; Minneapolis Institute of Art.
-MN; Museum of Fine Arts Houston, TX; Museum of Modern Art, NY; New Britain Museum of American Art, CT; New Museum, NY; Pennsylvania Academy of the Fine Arts, PA; Portland Art Museum, OR; San Francisco Museum of Modern Art, CA; San Jose Museum of Art, CA; Smithsonian American Art Museum, DC; St. Louis Art Museum, MO; Walker Art Center, MN; Weisman Art Museum, MN; and Whitney Museum of American Art, NY, among others.
+Her work is held in the public collections of the Contemporary Art Museum St. Louis, MO; Columbus Museum of Art, OH; Contemporary Museum Honolulu, HI; Guggenheim Museum, NY; Minneapolis Institute of Art.
+MN; Museum of Fine Arts Houston, TX; Museum of Modern Art, NY; New Museum, NY; Portland Art Museum, OR; San Francisco Museum of Modern Art, CA; San Jose Museum of Art, CA; Smithsonian American Art Museum, DC; Saint Louis Art Museum, MO; Walker Art Center, MN; Weisman Art Museum, MN; and Whitney Museum of American Art, NY, among others.